tschatzl/tschatzl.github.io/_posts/2025-02-21-new-write-barriers.md

 ### New Write Barrier in G1

 At minimum, the new G1 write barrier requires the card mark, similar to Parallel GC.
-The difference is that unlike in the Parallel GC write barrier, the card table base address is not constant as it might change for G1 after every card table switch.
+The difference is that unlike in the Parallel GC write barrier, the card table base address is not constant as it changes every card table switch.
 So Parallel GC can inline the card table address into the code stream, G1 needs to reload it every time from thread local storage.

 The final current post write barrier for G1 reduces to the filters and the actual card mark.
 For a given assignment `x.a = y`, the VM now adds the following pseudo-code after the assignment: